PageDragonDev/wellness/src/services/hormone-balancing-for-women.md

 taken every day by mouth.
 While tablets have gotten a bad reputation in some circles, that reputation was incorrectly applied to true Bio-identical estrogen.
-The bad reputation is applied to estrogens obtained from horse urine and chemicalized synthetic progestins that are NOT used by Dr. Sage
+The bad reputation is applied to estrogens obtained from horse urine and chemicalized synthetic progestins that are NOT used in our treatment

 ### Follow-Up

-Dr. Sage Campione will schedule appointments to continually monitor your hormone levels and to review the alleviation of your symptoms.
+We will schedule appointments to continually monitor your hormone levels and to review the alleviation of your symptoms.
 Treatment will be revised as necessary until optimal balance is achieved.